Not All Mold-Resistant Coatings are Created Equally

 When it comes to mold remediation and prevention, it’s important to understand the two most basic functions of preventative mold-resistant coatings.
 First, a preventative coating is designed to trap and lock down any remaining mold residue.
 As a microorganism, mold releases thousands of microscopic spores that even the best disinfectants and sanitizers can miss.
 Preventative coatings are manufactured to tackle this very issue by trapping and locking down any residual mold spores.
 The fungi are essentially suffocated and unable to germinate or grow.

 The secondary function of these coatings is in the name: preventative.
 Preventative coatings, when dry, form a surface that resists mold growth.
-Therefore, using the right preventative coating highly reduces the risk that any rogue mold spores or fungus is able to thrive or survive on the surface.
+Therefore, using the right preventative coating highly reduces the risk that any rogue mold spores or fungus are able to thrive or survive on the surface.

 But not all mold-resistant coatings are created equally.
 Here are some important things to know when selecting and specifying a mold-resistant coating for your next project: